12 Scriptures on Being Faithful to God

 There are several verses in the Bible that refer to being faithful to God.
 God is not looking for perfect people, He is simply searching for those who will be devoted to Him.
 Below are twelve of the top passages that describe Christian faithfulness.
 Each verse is quoted then followed by a brief comment.

-Bible Verses on Being Faithful to God
+Scriptures on Being Faithful to God

 - 1 Samuel 26:23 – “May the Lord repay every man for his righteousness and his faithfulness, for the Lord delivered you into my hand today, but I would not stretch out my hand against the Lord’s anointed.”